Homogeneous edge-disjoint $K_{2s}$ and $T_{st,t}$ unions: Order and Diameter

-For $\rho>1$, we define the {\it type} $\tau_\rho(J_\rho)$ of $J_\rho$ as an expression showing the parenthesized lengths of the cycles composing $J_\rho$, where each length is indexed by means of its $y$.
+For $\rho>1$, we define the {\it type} $\tau_\rho(J_\rho)$ of $J_\rho$ as the expression of the parenthesized lengths of the cycles composing $J_\rho$ with each length sub-indexed by its $y$.
 Thus, the types of the four examples above are: